carbon-language/carbon-lang/docs/design/generics/details.md

 missing method definition by the end of the file.
 This doesn't delay other aspects of semantic checking, which will just assume that these methods will eventually be provided.

-**Open question:** We could require that the `external impl` of the required interface be declared lexically in the class scope in this case.
-That would allow earlier detection of missing definitions.

 ### Use case: overload resolution